 Things to Do in San Francisco This September

 It might be time to go back to school, but that doesn’t mean that the fun is over.
-Here are some of our favorite San Francisco September pastimes.
+Here are some of our favorite September pastimes in San Francisco .
 For more suggestions, check out our festival and events listing.

 Architecture and the City Festival

 One of the nation’s largest architectural festivals of its kind, the annual Architecture and the City Festival, Sept.
-1-30, 2018, features walking tours, films, exhibitions, lectures and more that address varying aspects of the design and planning process.
-This year’s theme, “Future City,” will explore and unveil the inspirations of architectural works from young and urban designers.
+1-30, 2019, features walking tours, films, exhibitions, lectures and more that address varying aspects of the design and planning process.
+This year’s theme, “We the City,” will explore how cultural diversity and connectivity inspire the built environment.

 Bernal Heights Outdoor Cinema

 Showcasing the work of local filmmakers, the Bernal Heights Outdoor Cinema series offers films, music and more, Sept.
-6-8 and Oct.
-2, 2018.
-Details of the opening night and preview party festivities on Thursday, Sept.
-6 are still TBA.
+6-7 and Sept.
+14, 2019.
 Friday marks the return of the annual Film Crawl on Cortland Ave., featuring simultaneous, progressive screenings in six venues up and down the street.
 Saturday offers an outdoor cinema "Under the Stars" at Precita Park (Folsom St. at Precita Ave.).
 Seasoned viewers recommend blankets, cushions and low-backed chairs for a comfortable view of the screen and city lights.
-The closing night, Oct.
-2, celebrates the end of the cinema fest with encore screenings of award-winning films from the season.
+The closing night, Sept.
+14, celebrates the end of the cinema fest with encore screenings of award-winning films from the season.

-Celebrating its 27th anniversary, San Francisco Fringe Festival brings fresh and daring theater of all varieties to open-minded audiences, Sept.
-6-15, 2018.
+Celebrating its 27th anniversary, the San Francisco Fringe Festival brings fresh and daring theater of all varieties to open-minded audiences, Sept.
+5-14, 2019.
 More than thirty-five shows will be staged at the EXIT Theatreplex.
 Most performances run under an hour and Fringe fans amble from venue to venue, seeing as many shows as they can in one day.

 Seasons Come and Seasons Go